Essential Design Idioms for Packages

 Motivation

-Packages, especially library packages, are modules, and as such they are the fundamental building blocks of Ada programs.
+Packages, especially library packages, are modules, and as such are the fundamental building blocks of Ada programs.
 There is no language-prescribed way to use packages when designing an application, the language just specifies what is legal.
 However, some legal approaches are more advisable than others.

 Three idioms for packages were envisioned when the language was first designed.
-They were introduced and described in detail by the Rationale document for the initial language design [2].
-They were then further developed in Grady Booch's book Software Engineering with Ada [3], a foundational work on design with the (sequential part of the) language.
+They were introduced and described in detail in the Rationale document for the initial language design [2] and were further developed in Grady Booch's book Software Engineering with Ada [3], a foundational work on design with the (sequential part of the) language.
 Booch added a fourth idiom, the Abstract Data Machine, to the three described by the Rationale.
+These four idioms have proven themselves capable of producing packages that exhibit high cohesion and loose coupling, resulting in more comprehensible and maintainable source code.

-Essential Idiom 1: Named Collection of Declarations
+Named Collection of Declarations

-In the first idiom the package declaration can contain other declarations only for the following:
+In the first idiom, the package declaration can contain other declarations only for the following:

 • Objects (constants and variables)